Melioidosis: Vaccination

 Several vaccine candidates have been tested in animal models.
 Nevertheless, no vaccine candidates have been tried in humans.
-Major hurdles of the vaccines are limited efficacy in animal models, establishing the best method of vaccine administration in humans and logistical and financial issues in establishing human trials in endemic areas.
+Major hurdles of the vaccines are limited efficacy in animal models, establishing the best method of vaccine administration in humans, and logistical and financial issues in establishing human trials in endemic areas.

 Treatment

 The treatment of melioidosis is divided into two stages: an intravenous intensive phase and an eradication phase to prevent recurrence.
 The choice of antibiotics depends upon the susceptibility of the bacteria to various antibiotics.
-B. pesudomallei are generally susceptible to ceftazidime, meropenem, imipenem, and co-amoxiclav.
+B. pseudomallei are generally susceptible to ceftazidime, meropenem, imipenem, and co-amoxiclav.
 These drugs generally kill bacteria.
-B. pseudomallei is also susceptible to doyxcycline, chloramphenicol, and co-trimoxazole.
+B. pseudomallei is also susceptible to doxycycline, chloramphenicol, and co-trimoxazole.
 These drugs generally inhibit the growth of the bacteria.
 However, the bacteria are resistant to penicillin, ampicillin, 1st and 2nd generation cephalosporin, gentamicin, streptomycin, tobramycin, macrolides, and polymyxins.
 On the other hand, 86% of the B. pseudomallei isolates from the region of Sarawak, Malaysia are susceptible to gentamicin and this has not been found elsewhere in other parts of the world.

-Prior to 1989, the standard treatment for acute melioidosis was a three-drug combination of chloramphenicol, co-trimoxazole and doxycycline; this regimen is associated with a mortality rate of 80% and is no longer used unless no other alternatives are available.
+Before 1989, the standard treatment for acute melioidosis was a three-drug combination of chloramphenicol, co-trimoxazole, and doxycycline; this regimen is associated with a mortality rate of 80% and is no longer used unless no other alternatives are available.
 All three drugs are bacteriostatic (they stop the bacterium from growing, but do not kill it) and the action of co-trimoxazole antagonizes both chloramphenicol and doxycycline.